traefik-workshops/traefik-microsoft-workshop/module-4/readme.md

 ## Granular API access

-For more fine-grained control over API expousre, Traefik Hub offers the ability to selectively grant access to a defined set of operations as specified in the API (ex: Only GET) for specific group.
+For more fine-grained control over API exposure, Traefik Hub offers the ability to selectively grant access to a defined set of operations as specified in the API (e.g., Only GET) for a specific group.

 This is done through the use of two definitions:
 1. <code><b>operationSets</b></code> defines the methods allowed as part of the <b>API</b> resource definition.